iheanyi/bandcamp-dl/README.md

       --template=<template>  Output filename template.
                              [default: %{artist}/%{album}/%{track} - %{title}]
-      --base-dir=<dir>       Base location of which all files are downloaded
+      --base-dir=<dir>       Base location of which all files are downloaded --discography           Download the available songs from the artists discography.

 # Fiename Template